nautsio/workshop-docker-coreos-and-consul/markdown/AppDeploy.md

 ```

 !SLIDE
+## Hands-on
-# Hands-on: killing an instance
+# Killing an instance

 !SUB
-## Hands-on: killing an instance
+## Killing an instance
-* start a docker event stream.
+* Start a docker event stream.
-* kill one of the paas-monitor instances
+* Kill one of the paas-monitor instances
-* watch the paas-monitor.
+* Watch the paas-monitor.
 What happens?

 !NOTE
 \# Typing instructions
 ```bash
 \# in separate window